smart-on-fhir/fhir-bulk-data-docs/export.md

 - ```Accept``` (optional, defaults to ```application/fhir+ndjson```)

-Specifies the format of the file being returned.
-Optional, but currently only application/fhir+ndjson is supported.
+Specifies the format of the file being requested.

 #### Response - Success

 - HTTP status of ```200 OK```
-- ```Content-Type``` header of ```application/fhir+ndjson```
+- ```Content-Type``` header that matches the file format being delivered.
+For files in ndjson format, MUST be ```application/fhir+ndjson```
-- Body of FHIR resources in newline delimited json - [ndjson](http://ndjson.org/) format
+- Body of FHIR resources in newline delimited json - [ndjson](http://ndjson.org/) or other requested format

 #### Response - Error

 - HTTP Status Code of ```4XX``` or ```5XX```

----
-## Out of scope in v1 of this specification

-- Legal framework for sharing data between partners - BAAs, SLAs, DUAs should continue to be negotiated out-of-band
-- Real-time data (although data loaded through bulk data can be supplemented at with synchronous FHIR REST API calls)
-- Data transformation and transmission - different step of the ETL process
-- Patient matching (although, it’s possible to include identifiers like subscriber number in FHIR resources)
-- Management of FHIR groups within the clinical system - the bulk data operation will require a valid group id, but does not specify how FHIR Groups resources are created and maintained within a system

 ---
 ## Change Log: